 Wilton For Living | Education In Wilton

-Just under 4,100 students were enrolled in Wilton for the 2016-17 school year.
+Niche.com ranks Wilton Public Schools #5 in the State and #149 in the country.
+Just under 4,000 students were enrolled in Wilton for the most recent academic year.
 Our public schools are overseen by a well managed Board of Education with long term goals and a vision.
 Wilton’s teachers, faculty and staff are among the best in the State and are supported with an annual education investment by the town and the state that exceeds $86 million.
 The town of Wilton strives to optimize local taxes, private donations and volunteers.

 Wilton’s facilities include the Miller-Driscoll School serving grades K through 2 along with special education pre-K students.
 A $42 million renovation was completed in the summer of 2017.
 Cider Mill School provides an intimate campus for grades 3 through 5.
 Middlebrook Schools provides numerous academic and extracurricular offerings in music, sports and STEM for grades 6 through 8.
 Wilton High School, which includes grades 9 through 12, is consistently ranked in the top schools in CT and in the top 99% of public high schools in the U.S. WHS has an extensive selection of courses for students of all abilities including outstanding music and visual arts courses and advanced courses across all disciplines.